bendapootie/petris/tasks/backlog/Memory Optimization.md

+- [ ] Make Next only use 11 bytes instead of 14 for tracking 7-bags
 - [ ] Move appropriate data into PROGMEM ([documentation link](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/)) to free up dynamic memory
 	- [ ] Use `F()` Macro for all inline strings
 - [ ] Initialization of `RotationOffsets` seems to take a fair amount of code.
 Global variable usage seems as expected.